 Remember you can access My Maths from home to practise and consolidate learning in the classroom.
 You can also access ttrockstars from home too to practise your times tables.
 If you cannot remember your log in detail please ask your class teacher.

 Please follow the links below to access these websites.

-We have used our geography skills to learn about places where plants and animals live, we have also started to learn about different environments where we can live.
+We used our geography skills to learn about places where plants and animals live, we also started to learn about different environments where we can live.
 We really enjoyed learning about endangered animals and we did some lovely writing to show what we had found out.
 In art we used what we had learnt about different environments to create a colourwash and silhouette picture that represented either a desert, ocean, arctic or a jungle.
-We have also used our art skills to create still life pictures.
+We also used our art skills to create still life pictures.
 We used sketching pencils, crayons and Brushes App to help us create our pieces of artwork.

 The Magic Toymaker

 Autumn Term 2 - Julia Donaldson really enjoyed our Magic Toymaker topic.
 We explored that toys come in many shapes and sizes.
 We learnt that toys are made of different materials but all are designed for us to have fun with, to learn new skills and to exercise our bodies and our imagination.
 We compared toys in the past to modern day toys and we even designed some future toys!
 We also learned about toys and games from other countries.

 On Wednesday 28th February some of us enjoyed having fun in the snow with our friends.
 Visit the 'Gallery' page to see more photos.